Aaron98990/ways-of-the-game/goals.md

 > If a referee signals a goal before the ball has passed wholly over the goal line, play is restarted with a dropped ball.
 Law 10.1

 In addition to the above, the [restarts](/restarts) section covers restart offenses.
 In summary, you can't directly score in the opponent's goal from a throw-in, indirect free kick else it's a goal kick.
 Also, you can't directly score in your own goal from any restart else it's a corner kick for your opponents.
-For dropped ball, the ball must be touched by two players else it's a goal kick if it enters the opponent's goal or it's a a corner kick if it enters your own goal.
+For dropped ball, the ball must be touched by two players else it's a goal kick if it enters the opponent's goal or it's a corner kick if it enters your own goal.

 ## Extra person/outside interference